Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Parallel time-stepping

+if we assume a perfect load balancing on the fine processes.
+This is a special case of the standard analysis for the speed-up of the parareal algorithm; see, e.g.,~\cite{Ruprecht2017}. }

 The aim of this work is to show potential for the parareal algorithm as a parallel time-stepping method for plaque growth simulations.
-A final assessment of the parallelization capabilities can, of course, only be made based on computing times of an actual parallel implementation.
+A final assessment of the parallelization capabilities can, of course, only be made based on computing times of an actual parallel implementation. {\reftwo We will leave this to future work.}